marian-nmt/marian-dev/doc/graph.md

 auto W1 = graph->param("W1", {NUM_FEATURES, 5}, inits::uniform(-0.1f, 0.1f));
 ```

-The parameter node `W1` has a shape of `{NUM_FEATURES, 5}`, and is initialised with random numbers from uniform distribution `Uniform(-0.1, 0.1)`.
+The parameter node `W1` has a shape of `{NUM_FEATURES, 5}`, and is initialised with random numbers from the uniform distribution `Uniform(-0.1, 0.1)`.

 ### NaryNodeOp

 `NaryNodeOp` is the base class that defines the operations in a graph.
 It mainly contains unary and binary operators.
 Each `NaryNodeOp` defines its forward operations in `Node::forwardOps()` and backward operations in `Node::backwardOps()`.
-In current version of Marian, we provide a set of common operations (inherited from `NaryNodeOp`) used to build a neural network,
+In the current version of Marian, we provide a set of common operations (inherited from `NaryNodeOp`) used to build a neural network,
 such as `AffineNodeOp` (affine transformation), `CrossEntropyNodeOp` (cross-entropy loss function) and `TanhNodeOp` (tanh activation function).
 As mentioned earlier, Marian implements a set of APIs that can easily add operations to the graph.
 E.g., we can use `affine()` to perform affine transformation and then `tanh()` to perform tanh activation function on the results: